Closed

 Eligible expenses

-- Equipment and supplies that cannot be reused/added to inventory after the event
+- Equipment and supplies that cannot be reused or added to inventory after the event, such as N95 masks or cleaning supplies for evacuation centres.

-- Expenses for recovering from a disaster event using equipment such as graders, back-hoes, loaders, etc.
+- Expenses for recovering from a disaster event using equipment such as graders, back-hoes, loaders, and similar equipment.

-- The difference between the original purchase price and the asset’s remaining market value
+- The difference between the original purchase price and the asset’s remaining market value, plus the costs of operating the equipment during the disaster period.

 Ineligible Costs and Activities

-- Operating costs for fuel, oil (these are included in the MHCA rate).
+- Operating costs for fuel and oil, which are included in the MHCA rate.

 Selection criteria